Cultural impact of Taylor Swift: International

-The International Federation of the Phonographic Industry (IFPI) named her Global Recording Artist of the Year in 2014, 2019, 2022, 2023 and 2024 for being the most consumed artist in those years; she is the only artist to achieve this five times.
+The International Federation of the Phonographic Industry (IFPI) named her Global Recording Artist of the Year in 2014, 2019, 2022, 2023, 2024, and 2025, for being the most consumed artist in those years; she is the only artist to achieve this six times or more than twice.
 Charlotte Kripps of The Independent said Swift led an international resurgence in country music, introducing the genre to a new U.K. audience.
 Swift also became the first country act to find chart success beyond the Anglosphere.
 Rosen described her as the genre's "first truly global star", cultivating dedicated fandoms in foreign markets such as Ireland, Brazil, Taiwan, and China, where country music was not popular.
 Jakarta, Quezon City and Singapore are among her biggest cities on streaming platforms.

 She holds several unique all-time chart feats in Australia, Ireland and the U.K. In 2021, she became the first act to have three number-one albums on the U.K. Albums Chart in less than a year, besting the Beatles' 54-year-old record.
 On Chinese music platforms, her albums are some of the best-selling of all time and have earned her the highest income for a foreign artist.
 She was the world's highest-grossing female touring act of the 2010s.
 According to Annabelle Heard, CEO of the Australian Recording Industry Association (ARIA), "Swift has completely reset the narrative for what a solo artist can accomplish."

 Streaming

 On Spotify, Swift is the most streamed artist of all time globally, the only artist to have received more than 200 and 300 million streams in one day, and the first female act to reach 100 million monthly listeners.
 The Tortured Poets Department is the most streamed album in a single day, with 315 million streams, and the first to collect one billion global streams in a week; Midnights and 1989 (Taylor's Version) hold the second and third places, respectively.
 Variety dubbed Swift the "Queen of Stream".
 Swift is also Apple Music's most streamed woman ever and set the platform's all-time record for most listeners for any artist in a single year.
 The platform's vice president, Oliver Schusser, stated, "She is a generation-defining artist and a true change agent in the music industry, and there is no doubt that her impact and influence will be felt for years to come."
+According to Billboard, Swift's catalog is responsible for generating four of the largest global streaming weeks of any artist.